inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Unit Tests

-We've written unit tests for our application to ensure that it's working as expected.
-These tests are run automatically as part of our CI workflow.
+We've written unit tests for our Flask application using `pytest`.
+These tests ensure that the application behaves as expected.

 To run the unit tests locally, use the following command:

-`bash python -m unittest test.py`
+`bash pip install pytest pytest app_python/test_app.py`

 ## Continuous Integration